 As a school, we will continue to offer support to staff in the areas of technology usage; offering professional learning opportunities as well as tech support.
-We will offer families in need the opportunity to borrow a school device as needed and available.
+We will offer families in need the opportunity to borrow a school device as needed and available (please note that there is a limited supply).

 According to Welcoming Our Students Back: Restoring Safe Schools, “Student assessment and evaluation will proceed.
 Reporting for the Provincial Grade 3/4 and Middle Years assessments for the 2020/2021 school year is suspended.
 Currently, Grade 12 provincial tests are scheduled to proceed as normal.
 In the event of cancellation, other forms of assessment will be used to determine students’ marks.
 Report cards will be provided to all students, including in situations where remote learning is required.”

 Jr/Sr High Exam exemptions: An online class participation option will be made available for students who need to be absent for a prolonged period of time or for those who have notified their teachers at least one day in advance of a foreseen absence.
 Students who are present to class online class will not incur an absence for that day.

-We believe that we will be able to start our 2020-2021 educational school year with our students in fine form, ready to continue their learning.
+We started our 2020-2021 educational school year with our students in fine form, ready to continue their learning.

 - Most students who required recovery learning completed their recovery in the last two weeks of June 2020